-Here are 14 time and energy management techniques to help you become unstoppable during the second half of your lifespan.
+You can become unstoppable during the second half of your lifespan!

 1. Sharpen Your Awareness of Time

-You might be convinced that you know how you spend our time and energy during a typical day – but do you, really?
+You might be convinced that you know how you spend your time and energy during a typical day – but do you?

-It’s essential that you sometimes pull back to a higher-altitude view of your life and instead of working “in” your day, you work “on” the day itself, to determine where, when, and how you’re expending your time and energy.
+It’s essential to sometimes pull back to a higher-altitude view of your life, and instead of working “in” your day, you work “on” the day itself to determine where, when, and how you’re expending your time and energy.

 Each of us has the same 168 hours in a week.

 Some of us, however, use those 168 hours more optimally than others.

-When you’re using your time and energy optimally, it means that each hour counts for more – because it moves you more steadily toward your short-term and long-term goals.
+Each hour counts more when you’re using your time and energy optimally because it moves you steadily toward your short-term and long-term goals.

-It also means that you work so effectively that you can allocate a larger percentage of those 168 toward the activities that you feel passionately about and that bring you joy.
+It also means that you work so effectively that you can allocate a larger percentage of those 168 toward the activities you feel passionately about and that bring you joy.